HASwitchPlate/openHASP-docs/docs/devices/makerfabs-tft-touch.md

 </div>

 The Makerfabs ESP32 TFT Touch development board incorporates a 3.2” or 3.5” touch display, based on ESP32-WROVER, with a built-in 2M pixel OV2640 camera, which makes it a very suitable platform for any ESP32 project.
-There is a version with capacitive and resistive touch:
+There is a version with capacitive and resistive touch.

 On the back there is an SD-card slot, USB-C connector and expansion port with 14 GPIOs.
+However, the camera can not be used at the same time as the expansion port!

 ### Models